elucian/bee/draft/generic.md

 ## Anonymous functions

-This design require anonymous functions and "signature reference."
+This design uses one _anonymous function_:

-**syntax**
+**function**
 ```
  (param, param,...) => (expression)
 ```

-This can be used to accommodate a reference to a "function signature"
+This can be used to create an argument for a _signature reference_:

-**syntax**
+**signature**
 ```
  ( id @ (type,type, ...) ε type)
 ```

-To assign an anonymous function as argument by name use "::"
+To assign an anonymous function as argument by name Bee uses: "::"

 ```
   id :: (...) => (...)